For Key Stages 1 or 2

 A portrait of a gentleman

 When I work with one class for the whole day, I can admit to some jealousy over Samuel Pepys’ portraits and ask the class if they might sketch a portrait of me, posing for them to do so.
-This way they remember the details of my late 1660′s clothing.
+This way they notice the details of my late 1660’s fashions, as well as doing some art work as a lovely way to end the day.